 The Ebola Zaire virus is one of the four Ebola viruses that cause Ebola hemorrhagic fever.
 Ebola hemorrhagic fever is a severe, often-fatal disease in humans that has appeared sporadically since it was first recognized in 1976.
 Recently, many human cases of Ebola virus infection have been identified in West Africa.
-As of July 31, 2014, the World Health Organization (WHO) reported that new cases and deaths attributable to Ebola virus disease continue to be reported by the Ministries of Health in the three West African countries of Guinea, Liberia, and Sierra Leone.
-As of July 31, 2014, WHO reported the number of cases attributed to Ebola virus disease in these three countries to be 1,323, including 729 deaths.
+As of October 5, 2014, the World Health Organization (WHO) reported that new cases and deaths attributable to Ebola virus disease continue to be reported in Africa.
+As of October 5, 2014, WHO reported the number of patients with Ebola virus disease to be over 8,000, including over 3,800 deaths.

-No human cases of Ebola Zaire infection have been acquired in the United States as of August 5, 2014.
+In the United States, one case occurred in a traveler who contracted the disease in West Africa; no human has contracted Ebola Zaire infection in the United States as of October 8, 2014.
 However, public health officials have determined that this virus is contagious and can spread from person-to-person.
-This poses a risk for an emergency.
+This poses risks for a public health emergency.